Most estate disputes don’t actually start as “disputes.”

 Trust and estate mediation takes a different approach, allowing families to:

-- Talk through concerns directly, in a private setting
+- Discuss concerns directly in a private setting

 - Understand what the estate documents actually say

-- Clear up misunderstandings before they turn into entrenched positions
+- Resolve misunderstandings before they become entrenched positions

-- Work toward solutions together, rather than waiting for a judge to decide
+- Work toward solutions collaboratively, rather than waiting for a judge to decide

-- Decide next steps without closing the door to court if it becomes necessary
+- Determine next steps without eliminating the option of going to court if necessary

 Working With a Mediator Reduces Cost and Stress

-Court schedules move slowly, and prolonged disputes can drain estate assets while keeping families in limbo.
-Mediation allows conversations to happen sooner and move at a pace that reflects the family’s needs rather than the court’s calendar.
+Court schedules can be slow, and prolonged disputes often drain estate assets while leaving families in limbo.
+Mediation allows discussions to happen sooner and move at a pace that reflects the family’s needs rather than the court’s calendar.

 When Mediation Is More Effective Than Litigation